Skip to main content

 The eternal cycle

-At the mystical core of all modern religions is an idea of the transcendent or non-Dual nature of the universe—an interconnected oneness or monism commonly called the divine, or more secular terminology as the common consciousness or source.
-This aspect of belief is consistent in ancient cultures worldwide from mesoamerican Aztecs, Mayans and pre-Inca, Hindu, Sikh, Buddhist and Taoist traditions and through aspects in many of the lesser known metaphysical traditions worldwide.
+At the mystical core of all modern religions is an idea of the transcendent or non-Dual nature of the universe—an interconnected oneness.
+This aspect of belief is pervasive in ancient cultures worldwide from mesoamerican Aztecs, Mayans and pre-Inca, Hindu, Sikh, Buddhist and Taoist traditions and through aspects in many of the lesser known re-creation stories and metaphysical traditions worldwide.
+See Huxley’s Perennial Philosophy.
 This non-Dual attitude asserts that we were not born biologically per se, but conceptually through the creation of our personal identity and with it, our self agenda of conceptual survival.
 The ego is born through layers of self identity.
 Handed down to us by our parents and peers to begin with, then later we self-author identity concepts ourselves through influential cultural and social filters.

 This ego retains a distinction between self and the other and operates from a single, detached perspective.
 As our psychology develops out of the magical and mystical stages and into the rational stages, we identify available labels that can bolster our self-identity.
 This development brings identification with larger group identities which morph our self-agenda with concepts such as human values, political ideologies, sports teams, national identity, social status and so on.
 This conceptual creation brings with it an elaborate form of ego survival through protection mechanisms which look to point out potential dangers and we naturally express bias towards our chosen ideas, people or beliefs.
 This ego game relinquishes much energy in order to protect the identity for survival.